zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Doors, Staircases, and Bridges] for some technical details of allowing other characters to interact with doors when they&#39;re in rooms that don&#39;t contain the player.
+- [Doors, Staircases, and Bridges] for some technical details of allowing other characters to interact with doors when they're in rooms that don't contain the player.

 ## Obedient Characters